chenxiaolong/avbroot/README.extra.md

 The same raw FEC data can be stored in several ways:

 * cryptsetup's `veritysetup` does not use any file format at all.
 It must be told the FEC location and parameters using the `--fec-*` options.
-* AOSP's AVB 2.0 stores the FEC data inside the partition as `[Partition data][Hashtree][FEC data]`.
-The location and parameters are stored in the vbmeta hashtree descriptors.
+* AOSP's AVB 2.0 stores the FEC data inside the partition as `[Partition data][Hash tree][FEC data]`.
+The location and parameters are stored in the vbmeta hash tree descriptors.
 * AOSP's `fec` tool stores the FEC data in a standalone file with a header containing the FEC parameters.

 The `avbroot fec` commands use AOSP's standalone FEC file format.